Sequential Solutions in Machine Scheduling Games: Introduction

-One issue with these notions is that, for some games, the bounds are either \emph{too pessimistic} or \emph{too optimistic}, and that certain equilibria are perhaps difficult to justify: \begin{quote} \emph{How did the players find such ``strange'' equilibria?} \end{quote} Motivated by these issues, and observing that in some games ``abnormal'' equilibria result in unbounded price of anarchy, in \cite{originalSPOA} authors introduce the \emph{sequential price of anarchy (\SPoA)}.
-This is essentially the variant in which players, instead of choosing their strategies simultaneously, play sequentially taking their decisions based on the previous choices and also knowing the order of players that will make play.
-Formally, this corresponds to an \emph{extensive-form game}, and the corresponding equilibrium concept is called a \emph{subgame-perfect equilibrium}.
-Players always choose their strategy deterministically.

-\begin{example}[two jobs on two unrelated machines] Consider two jobs and two unrelated machines, where the processing times are given by the following table \cite{originalSPOA}:
+\begin{example}[two jobs on two unrelated machines \cite{Awerbuch+etal/2006}] Consider two jobs and two unrelated machines, where the processing times are given by the following table:

-The allocation represented by the gray box is a (pure Nash) equilibrium in the resulting strategic game (if a job moves to the other machine, its own cost increases from $\ell$ to $\ell +1$).
-The optimum makespan in $1$ (swap the allocation), this example shows that the \textbf{\em \PoA for two unrelated machines is unbounded.} \end{example}
+The allocation represented by the gray box is a pure Nash equilibrium in the load balancing game (if a job moves to the other machine, its own cost increases from $\ell$ to $\ell + 1$), and has makespan $\ell$.
+The optimal makespan is $1$ (swap the allocations).
+This example shows that the makespan of an equilibrium can be arbitrarily larger than the optimum. \end{example}